Costumes for Performances

 Headpieces MUST be fastened with bobby pins.
 For ribbons with flowers, the flower goes over the dancer's LEFT ear.
 If the headpiece has a clear elastic that is too long, feel free to shorten it with a small knot off to the side.

-Make-up is intended to brighten up the face under the bright stage lights.
+Make-up is intended to brighten up the face under the stage lights.
 Feel free to use what you feel comfortable with.
-Kupalo is using a maroon/wine-coloured eye-shadow and red lipstick.
-It does not need to be done for costume check.
+Kupalo typically uses a maroon/wine-coloured eye-shadow and red lipstick.

 Boys

-- Boys' waists need to be hockey taped first, because if someone else accidentally steps on the pants they fall down.
-So tape them on and then tie the poyas
+- Boys' waists need to be hockey taped, because if someone accidentally steps on their pants...catastrophe.
+Tape them on and then tie the poyas (belt).
+Pin the belt to keep it fastened to the pants or back of shirt.

 - Tutorial for tying the poyas: https://www.youtube.com/watch?v=U6Ja0_ojbvI

-- We cannot stress enough that ALL costume pieces are WELL-FASTENED.
+- We cannot stress enough that ALL costume pieces must be WELL-FASTENED.
 Pins work, but we highly recommend clear hockey tape.
-Boys need their full waists taped (under their sashes), and ankles if they’re long and baggy enough to cover.
+Boys need their waists fully taped (over the tucked in shirt, under their poyas), wrists, and ankles if they’re long and baggy enough to cover their feet.

-- All boys will wear black socks with black slippers and hair should be neat and out of the eyes.
+- All boys will wear black socks with black slippers and keep their hair neat and out of their eyes.